rcanbaba/can-vpn/README.md

 - preSharedKey (***obligatory***)

 InterfaceConfiguration with private key and,
-- DNDServers as an array
+- DNSServers as an array
 - Addresses (***IPAddressRange***)
+- MTU

+---
+Additional Notes

+* for debugging NEPacketTunnelProvider use os_log.
+* send options dictionary from NETunnelProviderManager to NEPacketTunnelProvider in startVPNTunnel method.
+* in NETunnelProviderManager set your NETunnelProviderProtocol configuration providerBundleIdentifier as your PacketTunnel bundle id.
+*